Financial education and clear communication of your goals can help you leave a positive legacy.

 Yet, when children come into money before they’re ready, temptations may be overwhelming.
 Without proper financial education or controls, money that was intended to be used for education or housing might go for a fancy car or to friends seeking investors for unsound deals.
 Other heirs, out of generosity, may simply give away more than they can afford.

 In fact, The Ohio State University’s Center for Human Resource Research reports that heirs researched as part of a study spend, lose, or give away nearly half of what they inherit†.
 And research from the Family Trust Institute shows that 70% of surveyed families fail to sustain their wealth across multiple generations‡.

 Even if the money survives from one generation to the next, it may not yield the positive results the founders envisioned.
-Rick Krawczeski, senior wealth strategist at Huntington Private Bank®, cites, for example, one family whose large business has provided wealth for several generations§.
+Dan Griffith, senior vice president and director of wealth strategy at Huntington Private Bank®, cites, for example, one family whose large business has provided wealth for several generations§.

 “Unfortunately, they’ve experienced a nightmare,” he says, with younger family members prone to reckless spending and poor life decisions.
 “The family preserved the wealth, but they didn’t pass on the values that enabled the founders to create it in the first place.”

 The following considerations could help ensure that the wealth you’ve created not only survives, but also inspires the best in your descendants.